owncloud-archive/documentation/admin_manual/configuration_files/trashbin_options.rst

   Remove deleted files of user2
   Remove deleted files of user4

 ``trashbin:expire`` deletes only expired files according to the ``trashbin_retention_obligation`` setting in ``config.php``.
-The default setting is ``auto``, which keeps files in the trashbin for 30 days, then deletes the oldest files as space is needed to keep users within their storage quotas.
+The default setting is ``auto``, which keeps files in the Trashbin for 30 days, then deletes the oldest files as space is needed to keep users within their storage quotas.
 Files may not be deleted if the space is not needed.

 The default is to delete expired files for all users, or you may list users in a space-delimited list::